Edible cookies aside, Christmas came early for Czech’s rising pool of privacy-conscious consumers.

 Separate consents must be obtained for each purpose of processing.
 Thus, if the personal data obtained is for analytic purposes, the business must obtain specific consent for this purpose.
 The same is true of data obtained to collate user preferences and data marketing purposes.

 How have the 2022 regulations affected cookie consent: what has changed?

-The old ECA addressed a broad range of technology that track or store user information: device fingerprints, web beacons, tracking pixels, and cookies.
-But, there was no obligation on website owners to obtain consent to deploy these technologies to collect data on users.
+The old ECA addressed a broad range of technologies that track or store user information: device fingerprints, web beacons, tracking pixels, and cookies.
+But, there was no obligation for website owners to obtain consent to deploy these technologies to collect data on users.

 Mobile app and website owners were obligated to provide users with in-depth information about cookies.
 Most Czech companies complied by displaying banners with information about how cookies were collected and providing an ‘opt-out’ option for users who didn’t want to have their information tracked.
 But they didn’t — according to the legal fine print of GDPR laws — actually seek the consent of web users.

 Until January 1st, 2022, businesses could rely on the “opt-out” mechanism, i.e., they could collect data from users until they opted out.
 Following the amendment of the ECA, all laws regarding tracking technologies in Czech compel compliance with the “opt-in” principle, which means collecting data from only consenting users.

 The transition into an opt-in mechanism puts web users back in control of their privacy and re-allocates responsibility of privacy protection to the rightful custodians — businesses.

 Scope of Application: What are the implications for businesses?